aimms/how-to/Articles/295/295-convert-maps.rst

 For V2, you must separate the Latitude and Longitude into two separate identifiers declared in the model.
 These were contained in one identifier in V1.
 All other identifiers that you used with V1 will work for V2.

-Please refer to `AIMMS Documentation: Maps Widget <https://documentation.aimms.com/webui/map-widget.html>`_ for further details about this widget.
+Please refer to `Maps Widget documentation <https://documentation.aimms.com/webui/map-widget.html>`_ for further details about this widget.